rspec/rspec.github.io/source/blog/2016-07-01-rspec-3-5-has-been-released.md

 were in rails 4, thanks to the work by [Eileen Uchitelle](https://twitter.com/eileencodes?lang=en-gb)[^foot_1] of the Rails Committer Team.

 The other important feature of Rails 5 we wanted to discuss is ActionCable.
-Unfortunately RSpec is not able to provide a simple testing story for ActionCable at this time.
+Unfortunately RSpec is not able to provide a clean way of testing ActionCable at this time.
 Rails is working on a testing type for ActionCable slated for release as part of Rails 5.1.
 We'll be watching that closely and work something up when it's ready.
 In the mean time, we suggest you test ActionCable